Absences and Attendance

 For further information, view the Walking School Bus page of the website.

-To help reduce waste in our school, each Friday is Wrapper-free Lunches day.
-The children are awarded house points of wrapper-free lunches.
+To help reduce waste in our school, every second Friday is Wrapper-free Lunch day.
+This aligns with House T-shirt Day.
+The children are awarded house points for wrapper-free lunches.